kubernetes-sigs/execution-hook/README.md

 ## Usage

-Exection Hook uses the [Kubebuilder framework](https://github.com/kubernetes-sigs/kubebuilder).
+Execution Hook uses the [Kubebuilder framework](https://github.com/kubernetes-sigs/kubebuilder).
 See the [Kubebuilder documentation](https://book.kubebuilder.io/introduction.html) for building, running and testing the project.

 ## Community, discussion, contribution, and support